High-frequency welding

 What is high-frequency welding

-The process is characterised by the fact that No external heat source such as hot air, heating wedge or heating cartridge is required.
-Instead, the heat is generated directly in the materialThis is achieved by causing the molecules to vibrate and heat up through molecular friction.
-Under pressure, the materials fuse at the joining zone and, after cooling, form a Homogeneous, resilient weld seam.
+The process is characterised by the fact that no external heat source such as hot air, heating wedge or heating cartridge is required.
+Instead, the heat is generated directly in the material by causing the molecules to vibrate and heat up through molecular friction.
+Under pressure, the materials fuse at the joining zone and form a homogeneous, resilient weld seam after cooling.

 How does HF welding work?